Figure skating at the Olympic Games: Qualifying

-The maximum number of competitors for the Winter Games across all disciplines, for the short program, and for the rhythm dance to qualify for the free skate and free dance must be determined before each Winter Games and must be in accordance with the qualification system.
-The IOC decides the qualification system in consultation with the ISU and publishes the qualification points and qualification timeline prior to the start of the Winter Games.
+The maximum number of competitors for the Winter Games across all disciplines, for the short program and the rhythm dance to qualify for the free skate and free dance, must be determined before each Winter Games and must be in accordance with the qualification system.
+The IOC decides the qualification system in consultation with the ISU and publishes the qualification points and qualification timeline before the Winter Games.
 (Note: See "Qualification System - XXV Olympic Winter Games - Milano Cortina 2026: Figure Skating", pp. 1-2, for a more detailed explanation of the quota spaces for skaters and couples.)
-The IOC also publishes the confirmation and entry procedure for the Olympics prior to the Olympics.
+The IOC also publishes the confirmation and entry procedure for the Olympics before the Olympics.

-There are 26 entries for the women's and men's singles competition, 16 entries for pair skaters, and 19 entries for ice dance.
-ISU-member countries with skaters who have earned the necessary points have the right to two or three entries into the Winter Games if they also had two or three entries in the World Championships immediately prior to the Winter Games.
+For the 2026 Winter Games, there are 24 entries for the women's and men's singles competition, 16 entries for pair skaters, and 19 entries for ice dance.
+ISU-member countries with skaters who have earned the necessary points have the right to two or three entries into the Winter Games if they also had two or three entries in the World Championships immediately before the Winter Games.

-The remaining open entries are filled by ISU-member countries in the order of their placements at a senior international competition designated by the ISU that took place in the autumn of the calendar year immediately prior to the Winter Games.
-The entries are available only to ISU-member countries that have earned one entry and have earned enough points for two or three entries, but did not have two or three skaters who qualified for the free skate or free dance at the World Championships immediately prior to the Olympic Games.
+The remaining open entries are filled by ISU-member countries in the order of their placements at a senior international competition designated by the ISU that took place in the autumn of the calendar year immediately before the Winter Games.
+The entries are available only to ISU-member countries that have earned one entry and have earned enough points for two or three entries, but did not have two or three skaters who qualified for the free skate or free dance at the World Championships immediately before the Olympic Games.